Pascal J. Goldschmidt

 Pascal J. Goldschmidt-Clermont is a Belgian-American cardiologist and cardiovascular researcher, and former dean of the Miller School of Medicine at the University of Miami.
-Until January 2016, he also served as chief executive officer of the University of Miami Health System (UHealth), which includes six hospitals and outpatient facilities in Miami-Dade, Broward, Palm Beach, Monroe, and Collier counties.
+Until January 2016, he also was chief executive officer of the University of Miami Health System (UHealth), which includes six hospitals and outpatient facilities in Miami-Dade, Broward, Palm Beach, Monroe, and Collier counties.

 Early life and education

 A native of Belgium, Goldschmidt received his medical degree from the Université libre de Bruxelles and completed residency and fellowship training in Brussels at Erasmus Hospital and at Johns Hopkins University in Baltimore, Maryland.

 Career

-Following his training at Johns Hopkins University, he served as an associate professor in the university's Department of Cell Biology and Anatomy, Department of Pathology, and Division of Cardiology in the Department of Medicine until 1997.
+Following his training at Johns Hopkins University, he was an associate professor in the university's Department of Cell Biology and Anatomy, Department of Pathology, and Division of Cardiology in the Department of Medicine until 1997.

 Until 2000, Goldschmidt was director of cardiology at Ohio State University College of Medicine and Public Health, where he built the Heart and Lung Research Institute and a heart hospital.

-Goldschmidt joined the Duke University Medical Center in 2000, serving as chief of the Division of Cardiology, then as chair of the Department of Medicine.
+Goldschmidt joined the Duke University Medical Center in 2000, as chief of the Division of Cardiology, then as chair of the Department of Medicine.

 Goldschmidt joined the University of Miami in April 2006, and in November 2007 oversaw the purchase of Cedars Medical Center, which is now the University of Miami Hospital, the flagship hospital of UHealth.
 Following the layoff of 800 employees in June 2012, this rapid expansion was reported to be a contributing factor to Miller Medical School's financial troubles.
 Since 2006, the research center has also seen the creation of the John P. Hussman Institute for Human Genomics and the Interdisciplinary Stem Cell Institute.

 New global health clinical and research initiatives during Goldschmidt's term at Miami included the Global Institute for Community Health and Development and the International Medicine Institute.
 The former institute played a key role in the medical relief effort in Haiti after the January 2010 earthquake.
 A team of Miller School physicians, nurses and staff was the first to arrive in Port-au-Prince, and within nine days of the earthquake the University of Miami Hospital in Haiti was open and treating patients.